wangmation/academic-kickstart/content/en/authors/admin/_index.md

 Born in Zigong, Sichuan Province, Learnt Japanese by online courses after get JLPT N3, Started my Internet life from 2003.
 This page is designed for personal resume.

-I speak Mandarin, English and a little Japanese with continous learning.
-Something could prove my current level in using English is an expired IELTS overall score at 6.5.
-And I thought daily English conversation is not a problem for me.
+I speak Mandarin, English and a little Japanese, still learning Japanese now.
+Something could prove my current level in using English was an expired IELTS overall score at 6.5.
+I thought daily English conversation is not a problem for me.